Sources of Financing

 d.
 The U.S. Trade and Development Agency (USTDA)

 The U.S. Trade and Development Agency (USTDA) is an independent U.S. Government agency that promotes U.S. exports for major development projects.
 USTDA funds feasibility studies, consulting contracts, training programs, and other project planning services related to U.S. exports, as well as grants for pilot procurements of U.S. machinery or equipment.
 Contracts funded by USTDA grants must be awarded to U.S. companies.
 U.S. involvement in project planning helps position potential U.S. suppliers at the project implementation stage.

-So far the U.S. Trade and Development Agency has approved funding of nearly $145 million for the agency's project planning and development activities in Central and Eastern Europe.
-USTDA has been very active in Bulgaria providing feasibility studies for $16.5 million in the energy, environment, transport, air traffic control, and telecommunications sectors.
+In the past, the U.S. Trade and Development Agency has approved funding of nearly USD 145 million for the agency's project planning and development activities in Central and Eastern Europe.
+USTDA has been very active in Bulgaria providing feasibility studies for USD 16.5 million in the energy, environment, transport, air traffic control, and telecommunications sectors.

 For more information about USTDA’s funded projects refer to:

 The Overseas Private Investment Corporation (OPIC) is a self-sustaining U.S. Government agency that promotes growth in developing countries and transition economies by encouraging U.S. private investment.
 OPIC's key programs are its loan guarantees, direct loans, and political risk insurance.
 OPIC's main involvement in Bulgaria is with the Southeast Europe Equity Fund (SEEF), a USD 150 million equity fund established together with George Soros for investment in the region.